VoxleOne/Eletria/docs/beam_pair_energy.md

 But this assumes **linear superposition** of electron densities — a good first approximation **if the beams are not interfering** quantum-mechanically.

-If you instead model it more conservatively — especially when using short pulses or tightly focused beams — then **only where both beams exist** does the **effective local density spike**:
+If we instead model it more conservatively — especially when using short pulses or tightly focused beams — then **only where both beams exist** does the **effective local density spike**:

 $$
 R(\vec{r}) \sim \alpha(T) \cdot n_{eA}(\vec{r}) \cdot n_{eB}(\vec{r}) \cdot n_i
 $$

-This product-based form is more in line with **nonlinear activation thresholds**, as used in:
+This product-based form is more in line with **NIT's**, as used in:

 * Two-photon excitation microscopy
 * Cross-beam energy deposition